RicardoRivera7/Microsoft_Exchange_Email_Security/README.md

 Select "Severity" and choose "High" <br/>
 Check the box for "Activate this rule on" <br/>
 Click "Finish" <br/>
-Now you have your first rule, this checks if the sender is out of the organization, if it is it sends a warning messsage to the user advising them caution <br/>
+Now you have your first rule, this checks if the sender is out of the organization, if it is it sends a warning message to the user advising them caution <br/>
 <img src="https://i.imgur.com/r6wIZVH.png" height="80%" width="80%" alt="ExchangeSecurity"/>
 <br/>
 <br/>